DY10 - Horsefair, Broadwaters and Greenhill

 About the Big Local area

 Big Local DY10 was named after the area’s postal code and based in Kidderminster, an historic market town located 20 miles southwest of Birmingham and 12 miles north of Worcester.
 The area included three distinct neighbourhoods: Horsefair, Broadwaters, and Greenhill.
-It was referred to locally as Big Local DY10 HBG.

-DY10 ranked among the top 20 per cent of the most deprived regions in England (MHCLG, 2019).
+The Big Local area was among the top 20 per cent of the most deprived regions in England (MHCLG, 2019).
 With a population of 7,863, there was a 12 per cent increase between 2011 and 2021 (ONS, 2012; 2022).

 The area had more young people and people from an Asian or Asian British background than the local authority’s average (ONS, 2023a; 2023b).
 Local assets included parks, a nature reserve, and the River Stour, as well as shops, primary schools, nurseries, religious establishments, and numerous community and volunteer groups.
 The area was served by a network of local buses as well as Kidderminster train station, with two primary roads running through DY10, with one separating the neighbourhoods of Greenhill and Horsefair.